 Our sole director may utilize a variety of methods for identifying director nominees in the future.
 For example, potential director candidates may come to the attention of our sole director, executive officers, professional search firms, stockholders or others.
-In Fiscal 2020, no consultants or advisors to select, retain and terminate such legal counsel, consultants and other experts or advisors as it deemed necessary or appropriate in identifying and evaluating director nominees or otherwise fulfilling its responsibilities were retained.
+In Fiscal 2021, our Board did not retain any consultants or advisors to assist in identifying and evaluating director nominees.